Lines in supersingular quartics: Introduction

 \subsection{Acknowledgements}

 I cordially thank Dmitrii Pasechnik, Matthias Sch\"{u}tt, Tetsuji Shioda, and Davide Veniani for a number of comments, suggestions, and fruitful and motivating discussions.
 My special gratitude goes to Ichiro Shimada, who introduced me to the world of supersingular $K3$-surfaces and generously shared his ideas concerning this project.
+I thank the anonymous referee of this paper, who pointed out to a few inaccuracies in the text.
 This paper was written during my sabbatical stay at Hiroshima University, supported by the Japan Society for the Promotion of Science; I am grateful to these institutions for their hospitality and support.